passcod/fantail/README.md

 =========

 - All authors and contributors are listed in the `package.json`.
-- Pull requests need to adhere to the [style guide](/passcod/node-style-guide).
+- Pull requests need to adhere to the [style guide].
 - API is tested.
 Run `npm test` to ensure it works.
 - Code is linted.
 Run `npm run-script lint` to ensure you're good.
 - No license.
 This is released in the public domain.

+[style guide]: //github.com/passcod/node-style-guide